-Note if you are seeking to adjust your configuration in some way, such as changing a password, or chainging to "Bridge" mode to accommodate a separate router, then you do NOT need to reset the unit before reconfiguring.
+Note if you are seeking to adjust your configuration in some way, such as changing a password, or chainging wireless network name or passkey, you do not need to reset the unit before reconfiguring.
 Rather, just log into your modem's configuration page at 192.168.1.1 and use the user name "admin" and your DSL-Password for the password.